 The growth rate of receipts, specifically individual income taxes, is another key determinant of long-term sustainability.
 The base projections assume growth in individual income taxes over time to account primarily for the slow shift of individuals into higher tax brackets due to real wage growth ("real bracket creep").
 This assumption approximates the long-term historical growth in individual income taxes relative to wages and salaries and is consistent with current policy without change, as future legislation would be required to prevent real bracket creep.
 As an illustration of the effect of variations in individual income tax growth, Table 5 shows the effect on the size of reforms necessary to close the fiscal gap and the effect of delaying closure of the fiscal gap if long-term receipt growth as a share of wages and salaries is 0.1 percentage point higher than the base case, as well as 0.1 percentage point lower than the base case.
-If reform is initiated in 2022, eliminating the fiscal gap requires that the 2022-2096 primary surplus increase by an average of 6.2 percent of GDP in the base case, 5.1 percent of GDP if receipt growth is 0.1 percentage point higher, and 7.4 percent of GDP if receipt growth is 0.1 percentage point higher, and 7.4 percent of GDP if receipt growth is 0.1 percentage point lower.
+If reform is initiated in 2023, eliminating the fiscal gap requires that the 2023-2097 primary surplus increase by an average of 4.9 percent of GDP in the base case, 3.8 percent of GDP if receipt growth is 0.1 percentage point higher, and 6.0 percent of GDP if receipt growth is 0.1 percentage point higher, and 6.0 percent of GDP if receipt growth is 0.1 percentage point higher, and 6.0 percent of GDP if receipt growth is 0.1 percentage point lower.
 The cost of delaying reform is also affected if receipt growth assumptions change, much as was the case in the previous alternative scenarios.

-Table 5 - Impact of Alternative Revenue Growth Scenarios s on Cost of Dela ying Fiscal R eform Primary Surplus Increase (% of GDP Starting in: Scenario 2022 2032 2042 Base Case: Individual income tax bracket creep of 0.1% of wages and salaries per year 6.2 7.3 9.0 0.2% of wages and salaries per year after 2031 5.1 6.0 7.3 0.0% of wages and salaries per year after 2031 (no bracket creep) 7.4 8.6 10.6 Change in Prima Reform is De ary Surplus Ind layed From 20 2032 2042 Base Case: Individual income tax bracket creep of 0.1% of wages and salaries per year 1.1 2.7 0.2% of wages and salaries per year after 2031 0.9 2.2 0.0% of wages and salaries per year after 2031 (no bracket creep) 1.3 3.2 Note: Increments may not equal the subtracted difference of the component s due to rounding.
+Table 5 - Impact of Alternative Revenue Growth Scenarios s on Cost of Dela ying Fiscal R eform Primary Surplus Increase (% of GD Starting in: Scenario 2023 2033 2043 Base Case: Individual income tax bracket creep of 0.1% of wages and salaries per year 4.9 5.7 7.0 0.2% of wages and salaries per year after 2032 3.8 4.4 5.4 0.0% of wages and salaries per year after 2032 (no bracket creep) 6.0 7.0 8.6 Change in Prima Reform is De ary Surplus Ind layed From 20 2033 2043 Base Case: Individual income tax bracket creep of 0.1% of wages and salaries per year 0.9 2.1 0.2% of wages and salaries per year after 2032 0.7 1.7 0.0% of wages and salaries per year after 2032 (no bracket creep) 1.1 2.6